 - Another way to install the latest third-party drivers for your device is to go to the manufacturer’s website and download the latest driver.

-Third-party applications like Restoro can also help install updates.
-Restoro can quickly and easily identify Windows errors such as Blue Screen of Death errors and take the necessary measures to resolve them.
+Third-party applications like Fortect can also help install updates.
+Fortect can quickly and easily identify Windows errors such as Blue Screen of Death errors and take the necessary measures to resolve them.

-You should be able to download and install Restoro in just a few minutes.
+You should be able to download and install Fortect in just a few minutes.
 There is virtually no setup necessary, and once installed, the application will begin an automatic scan.

 Second Method – Disable Windows Security Temporarily